staghado/vit.cpp/README.md

     # run the benchmark of PyTorch
     python scripts/benchmark.py

-    # run the benchmark of vit.cpp
+    # run the benchmark of vit.cpp for non-qunatized model
     ./scripts/benchmark.sh

+    # to run the benchamrk for qunatized models; 4 threads and quantize flag
+    ./scripts/benchmark.sh 4 1

 Both scripts use 4 threads by default.
 In Python, the `threadpoolctl` library is used to limit the number of threads used by PyTorch.